RodneyEcheru/statefulVariable/README.md

 # statefulVariable

 The statefulVariable Library is a lightweight JavaScript library that provides a simple and efficient way to create and persist data across page refreshes as well as being reactive for use cases such as a shopping cart similar to what state managers do in other libraries and frameworks.

+### inspiration
+This library was inspired by svelte but with persistence added and freedom to use across other different frameworks as well as when not using any javascript framework or library

 ## Installation